odoo/documentation/inventory/barcode/operations/barcode_nomenclature.rst

 3. The barcode should contain 0’s when you did defined D’s or N’s.
 In our case, we need to set 5 zeros because we condigures “21………{NNDDD}”;

 4. In EAN-13, the last number is a check number.
+Use an EAN13 generator to know which digit it should be in your case.

 .. image:: media/barcode_nomenclature_03.png
     :align: center